dlm6693/DS-Mod-3-Project/README.md

 * Massive class imbalance: only about 12.5% of dataset had response of 1
 * Not real data: This set was clearly created by a user and there were some inconsistencies and confusing aspects that needed to be cleaned.
     * Additionally, I couldn't use any domain knowledge or perform any research to gain more intuition on the data because of this.
-* Large amount of variance, skewness and zero values in data
+* Large amount of variance, skewness and zero values in continuous features

 ## Feature Engineering
 * Used log transformations on skewed data to rein it in, but wasn't able to account for zero values, which made up about 50% of the data as seen below.
 Later excluded some, which took it down to 35%.